Kamikaze-Kiwi/BingoBlitz/README.md

 This application can be ran in Kubernetes.
 Please refer to [kubernetes.md](kubernetes.md) for more information.

-### Observing & Load testing
+### Observing
 This application can be observed and load tested using Prometheus and Grafana.
+Please refer to [observing.md](observing.md) for more information.

+### Load testing
-Please refer to [observe & load test.md](observe%20%26%20load%20test.md) for more information.
+This application can be load tested using k6.
+Please refer to [loadtesting.md](loadtesting.md) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>